 Are there any Hispanic/Latinx figures that influenced your upbringing and professional career?

 My mother is my biggest influence in my upbringing and professional career.
 She is the perfect example of the American dream.
 She immigrated to the United States without knowing what to expect and worked three to four jobs to achieve her goal of purchasing a house.
 Within a short period of time she accomplished it, just like anything she has set herself to do, and that’s who I get my drive from.
 Her saying is, “Always be the best at whatever you choose to do and finish it”.
 As the first one in my family to go to college, I kept her mantra close to my heart, even when I wanted to give up when I went to college while working three jobs to pay for school.
 It was a tough time, but it was my biggest accomplishment and all because of my mother’s upbringing.
-My mother’s hard work, dedication, and selflessness helped me become the first graduate in my family.There has been a lot of movement recently with respect to inclusion and diversity.
+My mother’s hard work, dedication, and selflessness helped me become the first graduate in my family.There has been a lot of movement recently with respect to diversity, equity and inclusion.
 What do you believe is the role of the Hispanic/Latinx community in furthering I&D?

 I believe the role of the Hispanic/Latinx community to further I&D is to extend our hands to help the younger generation succeed.
 Let’s become mentors, volunteer in schools, and have fundraisers for those students that want to go to college.
 Teach our younger generation that it is possible to become a successful professional in any career path they choose.
 We need to incorporate and motivate the youth to have a successful future as an overall community.Do you have any advice for fellow Hispanic/Latinx members?